PSBicep/PSBicep/Docs/ConvertTo-Bicep.md

 # ConvertTo-Bicep

-`ConvertTo-Bicep` is equivalent to `bicep decompile` but with the possibility to decompile all `.bicep` files in a directory.
+`ConvertTo-Bicep` is equivalent to `bicep decompile` but with some extra features.

+- Decompile all `.bicep` files in a directory
+- Output ARM Template directly as string without writing to file

 ```powershell
 ConvertTo-Bicep